roldanjg/nf-core-wgcnamodules/README.md

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).
+> _**NOTE** This pipeline was created to run complementary to [`nf-core/rnaseq`](https://github.com/nf-core/rnaseq) and is not an official release from the nf-core team, but is intended to subscribe to the standards, practices and procedures established by nf-core community._

 <!-- For further information or help, don't hesitate to get in touch on the [Slack `#wgcnamodules` channel](https://nfcore.slack.com/channels/wgcnamodules) (you can join with [this invite](https://nf-co.re/join/slack)). -->